Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Where are these chronic aches and pains?
 What situations arouse them?
 Locate the source of these aches, perhaps we can get rid of them fast, without resorting to popping pills, snorting cocaine, or drowning in liquor.

 A stiff neck shows that bodily feelings are all bunched-up and difficult to channel to other parts of the body.
-That's stress and its effects on your body.
+That's stress and its effects on your body, as reported in the MedicalNewsToday.

 A thorough massage is a good remedy.
 Soothers include exercising and deep breathing.
 These act as distracting activities and will release some of the pent-up feelings and stress.

-When they say this, they may concave their posture.
+When you say this, you may concave your posture.
 This act can in fact nurse the wounded heart.

 Illnesses are psychosomatic in the sense that the mind and body are always connected.
 Ulcers, gastritis, and colitis are some of the illnesses triggered by mental stress.
-When you have butterflies in your stomach, or that knot or pit, it all comes from fear and anxiety.
+When you have butterflies in your stomach, or that knot or pit, it all comes from fear and anxiety, and are abdominal tension stress symptoms.
 Feelings of distress have a close link with the digestive system.

 Do you remember the time when you gorged yourself silly trying to console yourself because your loved one left you?
 Or when that gorgeous girl or boy stood you up and you lost your appetite?
-That's stress and its effects on your body.
+That is stress and its effects on your body.

 When you are angry, that pain affects your upper back and shoulder.
 The universal complaint about back pain indicates that the back is one of the body’s major battlefields.

 A person who is in control of his or her feelings usually stands firm and stable.
 The way a person uses the legs for support can show how well grounded or stable they are.
 Nervous people tend to shift their stance often and suffer from cold and clammy hands and feet.

 The tension and cramps in the legs indicate someone who will not let go of their feelings.
 These are signs of stress and its effects on the body.

 8 Ways to Treat Stress Without Medication